Jim2510/Jim2510/README.md

 <h3 align="center">A passionate fullstack developer from Italy</h3>
 <a align="center" href="https://fullstack-portfolio-three.vercel.app/">Visit My Portfolio</a>

-- 🔭 I’m currently working on ecommerce
+- 🔭 I’m currently working in Norma's Teaching

-- 🌱 I’m currently learning **Python**

 - 👯 I’m looking to collaborate on **fullstack projects**